Skip to main content

 Step 2: Compute the Unnormalized Attention Weights

-Let’s compute the attention-vector for the second input element, which acts as the query here:
+Let’s calculate the attention vector for the second input element, which acts as the query here:

 Output:

-Generalize this to compute the remaining key and value elements for all inputs:
+Generalize this to calculate the remaining key and value elements for all inputs:

 Output: